 Bear left at the fork in the Estate track 50 metres from the public road and follow this for about half a mile.
 Turn right alongside a burn just before the isolated house, known as the Hermitage, and continue along this track to a T-junction.
 Turn left through a gate, and then turn almost immediately right through a second gate and follow a track alongside a reedy field.
 The chapel is on the rocky outcrop reached by turning left up a stony track near the end of the track.
-The old walled garden is just beyond.
+The old walled garden, which has now been replanted with fruit trees is just beyond.
 If, instead of turning into the reedy field, walkers follow the track ahead through another gate towards the coast the boathouse and jetty is soon reached, with a peninsula beyond that offers glorious views and a fine place for a picnic.

 The path bears brown waymarkers

 One mile each way, easy walking, steep in places.

 Bear right at the fork in the Estate track as if for Doirlinn.
 Shortly after two tracks merge another goes off to the right marked Achleanan and the farm.
 Follow this past the modern agricultural building and up the hill to Achleanan.
 Pass through the gate in front of Achleanan and turn right after the next gate until the track crosses a grassy field.
 Go through the gate at the far side, and take the gate on the left immediately after this.
 Follow the fenceline up the slope to your right.
 This will bring you out on the ridge above the lochan, which has a bird-watching hide.
 Trout fishing is available on the lochan with a permit available from the Estate office.